Best Legal Intake Software for In-House Legal Teams (2026)

 Law firm intake:

-- Capturing leads and potential clients
+- Capturing leads and new clients.

-- Running conflict checks before onboarding
+- Running conflict checks before client onboarding.

 In-house intake: